TV5 Network: Kristn

 Kristn, (kristn.com) also known as Hitlist by Kristn, was an online lifestyle hub of TV5.
 It featured exclusive content on food & dining, movies, tech & gaming, music & events, men's lifestyle, and celebrity features.
 Active from December 2012 to January 2015, the website was dissolved after the launch of a similar service, TV4ME Philippines.

 TV4ME Philippines

 TV4ME Philippines was a digital advertorial datacasting service operated under the joint venture of TV5 and Brand New Media, a Singapore-based online content provider.
 It offered original programs that range from food, health, travel, shopping, motoring, property, business, finance, careers, sports, hobbies, and technology.
 This service is currently inactive due to financial constraints.

 Catsup

 Catsup (pronounced as Catch-Up) was a digital-exclusive subchannel of TV5 Network available only in Manila, where its digital signal is being tested.
-Under test broadcast, it airs reruns of top-rated programs from TV5 and selected Sports5 coverage.
+It was launched under test broadcast on June 1, 2015, airing reruns of top-rated programs from TV5 and selected Sports5 coverages.
 It also aired replays of selected News5 documentaries and classic Filipino movies on weekends.
-Catsup ceased broadcasting on February 1, 2017, for unknown reasons.
+Catsup ceased broadcasting on February 1, 2017, due to low ratings, programming redundancies and lack of advertising support.